-Composited sample data was transformed (grid rotation removed) before being pressed onto a cartographic plane and statistical analysis undertaken on accumulation, width and grade variables.
+Statistical analysis undertaken on accumulation, width and grade variables.
 Evidence for further sub-domaining of composite data by weathering or hole type, for the purposes of interpolation, was not supported by statistical and spatial analysis.

 Assessment and application of top-cutting for the 2D estimate was undertaken on the gold accumulation variable in the individual domains.
+A top cut of 100 was applied to the au accumulation variable in Domain 1.